bwz3rbot/Discord-JS-Bot-Template/README.md

-# Discord VC Monitor Webhooks
+# Discord Bot Template with Postgresql Database

 ## Table of Contents